keithbuhler/global-health-proj/_posts/2014-12-05-background.md

 <div class="row full column">
   <p>
-    This map from the Greater Chicago Food Depository shows populations of food insecure people.
+    This map shows how many students have enrolled from which counties.
   </p>

   <p>